 Wenham Lake Ice: Fit for a Queen

-(Sound of royal trumpets...)
-I present: Queen Victoria, Queen of Great Britain and Ireland (1837-1901) and Empress of India (1876-1901, daughter of Edward, Duke of Kent (fourth son of George III), and Princess Mary Louise Victoria of Saxe-Coburg-Saalfeld and...Are you ready for this?...a big fan of Wenham Lake ice!
-People from London to Persia appreciated this commodity for its purity, but for some time it was only the elite who could afford this exotic product.
+First a little history of the lake going back to the the 1800's.
+Please meet: Queen Victoria, Queen of Great Britain and Ireland (1837-1901) and Empress of India (1876-1901, daughter of Edward, Duke of Kent (fourth son of George III), and Princess Mary Louise Victoria of Saxe-Coburg-Saalfeld and also someone who insisted on ice from Wenham Lake for the royal cocktail hour.
+As it turns out, people from London to Persia appreciated this commodity for its purity, but for some time it was only the elite who could afford this exotic cold product.

 The ice was harvested locally in winter and stored through summers in a covered well.
 Ice production was very labor intensive as it was performed entirely with hand axes and saws, and cost hundreds of dollars a ton....
 Wenham Lake ice in particular became world-famous for its clarity, and graced the tables of the aristocracy of plush London society.
 It is said without undue exaggeration that no dinner party in London was considered complete without ice from Wenham Lake.